 In 1983, she graduated from “École Nationale Supérieure des Arts Décoratifs” in visual communication, and with her partner Marc Dumas created the graphic design studio Tout pour Plaire specializing in cultural communication, the workshop produced posters, catalogs, brochures and books for a large number of theaters, museums, cultural centers, festivals and publishing houses.

 As soon as she completed school, Lucia dedicated herself to photography in a passionate way.
 In 1986, she returned to Brazil after almost 10 years and realized Brasil-Brésil, published in 1989 to Editions Marval.
 Between 1996 and 1999 she directed the CD-Rom Au cœur de Bahia in Salvador’s historic center, which received in 2000 the Grand Prix Möbius Latin America and the Special Prize of the Jury for the Prix Möbius International.

 With one foot in Brazil, Lucia then realizes Transfigurations, about the phenomenon of cross-dressing in the carnival of Bahia, Paranapiacaba on the village of the same name, Borders of the sea on the urban space in the coastal cities and Popular on different faces of Brazilian popular culture.
 In 2013, she published in collaboration with Marc Dumas the book São Paulo of all the shadows that brings together images taken from the windows of 11 hotels of the city center of São Paulo.

-Lucia Guanaes is one of the 5 artists of the exhibition Experiencities presented in January / February 2017 at the Umcebo Gallery.
+Lucia Guanaes is one of the 5 artists of the exhibition Experiencities presented in January / February 2017.